Code-Institute-Submissions/bigmomma/README.md

 2 Weeks Later
 User1 arrive,s at the office , when turning on his computer he notices User4, User3, User2, arrive togther , 10 min late User7 arrives after dropping User6 to creche , User 1 approachs all the Users & begins discussing there week away, after a lengthy discussion , they all make a discion on a date , User4 says to User3 "Will you drop that company we were all sepaking about, an email, you know how I hate using mobile phones, you know the name Freestyler , 4:00 o CLOCK... all the Users meet at the coffe pod on there floor , each one knows what each is other is thinking , User1 looking out the window of Goolge HQ in Dublin Ireland says ," guys do ye realise that Freestyler site is wide open for massive development" , I have contacted ROCC Software & arranged a meeting , looks like we will be holding off on that week lads, User7 pops up & says " has anyone heard from User5 ", they look & relaise, User1 Says OK Lads lets get to work on finding User5, he did mention a restaurant that appeared when using Freestyler pro , we will start there , to be continued......

 FEATURES
-##APP Along side the main website , there is another element geered towrads the growth & marketing , which comes in the form of a start up & coming app to accompany the customer on there travels , of course this app is top of the line , with the up to date features.

-API
+# Spalsh Page
 With a mini feature of an api in the form of an weather API, this is the give the user a quick view of the up and coming app , that is the scope of the marketing call for the app page.

-GeoLocation
+# Accounts
 With one more element which comes in the form of a restaurant API , powered GoogleGeoLoaction, this will request the user location , if the user chooses to agree to the browser then they will have the abilty to see & read the distance from there currrent location to the restaurant which is displyed on the front end, or the users viewport , while this feature does not have a database, it requires the data form a small json format in our js script, keepin this in mind to be very slim with the data bacause of googles page speed ,

-HTML FORM VALIDATION
+# Cart
 This Project also makes use of HTML form validation

 2 Contact forms , one on each page gives the user the abilty to contact the company thru the use of Formspree.io, this will provide the user with a " back to original site " option , so in turn keeping our user on our website

-HTML video,
+# Checkout

+# Stripe

 Existing Features
-All media files being served from AWS, except (logo) Features Left to Implement
+All media files being served from AWS
+Features Left to Implement
 Migrate To progressive Web App
 Build the Weather App in Android
 Total dimensional optimisation of all images Technologies Used

-HTML5
+# HTML5

-The project uses HTML5 to house the sturcture & the base semantics.
+# The project uses HTML5 to house the sturcture & the base semantics.

-CSS3
+# CSS3

-The project uses CSS3 to to Style the elements, Responsive WebDesign & to introduce animations.
+# The project uses CSS3 to to Style the elements, Responsive WebDesign

-Js
+# JS

-The project uses Js to add interactivity & makes use of local storage.
+# The project uses Js to interact with stripe

-BootStrap3
+# Bootstarp4

-The project uses BootStrap3 to assist the Developer with a build in css libaray ,aswell reusable components & responsive image classes, .
+# The project uses BootStrap3 to assist the Developer with a build in css lib
-JQuery

-The project uses JQuery to simplify DOM manipulation aswell as making use a number of various different exstentions & liberarys..Such as
+# The project uses JQuery to simplify DOM manipulation aswell as making use a number of various different exstentions & liberarys..Such as

-The project uses easing to simplify Development

-The project uses counter to simplify Development

-The project uses isotope to simplify Development

-The project uses owl-carousel to simplify Development

-The project uses waypoints to simplify Development

-WebStrom
+# Cloud9

-The project uses webstorm to Write/Code & format the syntax in various languages.
+# The project uses Cloud9 to Write/Code & format the syntax in various languages.
-Adobe Ai

-The project uses Adobe Ai to create Isomorphic Illustrations & Logos & MockUps LineaBasicIconFonts
+# GoogleFonts

-The project uses LineaBasicIconFonts to create a strong & characteristic visual refrence to point of focus.
+# The project uses GoogleFonts to inhance webfonts & increase seo conversion, also to assist the developer in creating a consistant textual flow
-GoogleFonts

-The project uses GoogleFonts to enhance the use visual text & ensure readabilty on various platforms & screens GoogleGeoLocationAPI

-The project uses GoogleGeoLocationAPI to locate the users location thru the use of wifi FontAwesome
+#

+# Fontawesome5
-The project uses fontawesome to inhance webfonts & increase seo conversion, also to assist the developer in creating a consistant textual flow
+# The project uses fontawesome to inhance webfonts & increase seo conversion, # # # also to assist the developer in creating a consistant textual flow
-Tinypng/jpeg

-The project uses tinypng to compress pictures & ilustrations openweathermap

-The project uses openweathermap to require data thru the use of an API or Apllication Porgrammable Interface LightHouseChromeExstention

-The project uses LightHouseChromeExstention to test seo data & accsseibitly & best practices validator.w3
+# The project uses LightHouseChromeExstention to test seo data & accsseibitly & # best practices

+# validator.w3
-The project uses validator.w3 to test seo data & accsseibitly & best practices jigsaw.w3
+# The project uses validator.w3 to test seo data & accsseibitly & best practices

+# jigsaw.w3
-The project uses jigsaw.w3 to test validation of CSS3 BracketsMinifierExstention
+# The project uses jigsaw.w3 to test validation of CSS3

-The project uses BracketsMinifierExstention to minify CSS3 Git&GitHub
+# Git&GitHub

-The project uses https://github.com/ to version control the development project FireBase
+The project uses https://github.com/ to version control the development project

+# heroku

 The project uses https://firebase.google.com/ to deploy the production project Compressor

-The project uses https://compressor.io/ to compress images AWS
+# AWS

-The project uses https://us-east-2.console.aws.amazon.com/console to host images Testing
+# The project uses https://us-east-2.console.aws.amazon.com/console to host images & static files

+Testing
 I ran all my files through a validation test using Passing 100%